 I’d love to see a small interior pocket for those little things that I routinely lose throughout the night…I’m looking at you lip chap.

 The Patagonia Hybrid has been used for a total of 13 nights under a variety of conditions.
-4 nights under a RAB Siltarp, 4 in a Hilleberg Unna, 3 out under the stars and 2 in a MEC bivy.
-Temperatures has ranged from -22C to +9C.
-It has seen its fair share of snow, rain, been packed away wet and still smells like campfire but functions as new.
-I primarily use a Thermarest Z-lite Sol under rocky conditions, or an Exped downmat 7 if a little indulgence is called for.
+Four nights under a RAB Siltarp, four in a Hilleberg Unna, three out under the stars, and two in a MEC bivy.
+Temperatures have ranged from -22°C to +9°C. It has seen its fair share of snow, rain, been packed away wet, and still smells like campfire but functions as new.